kianho/betasearch/README.distrib.md

 * **Operating System**:

-    * Linux/Unix (BetaSearch was developed and tested on Ubuntu 11.10 and 12.04)
+    * Linux/Unix (BetaSearch was developed on Ubuntu 11.10 and
+      12.04)

 * **Software**:

+    **NOTE**: I have included the `check_dependencies.py` script to check if the required Python modules have been installed into your `$PYTHONPATH`, it can be run executed by calling `python ./check_dependencies.py` on the command line.

     * [Python 2.7.x](http://python.org/download/releases/2.7.3/)